annakrystalli/ORDA-dataviz-docs/md/resources.md

 - ## Javascript
-    - [D3.js](https://github.com/d3/d3/wiki/Gallery) is an underlying technology for many of the browser based visualisations.
+    - <a name="D3"></a>[D3.js](https://github.com/d3/d3/wiki/Gallery) is an underlying technology for many of the browser based visualisations.
 To further expand on the plotting abilities, or generate custom interactions we recommed considering this library.
-    - [Leaflet.js](http://leafletjs.com/) is a javascript library for generating interactive maps with customisable overlays and map tiles.
+    - <a name="leaflet"></a>[Leaflet.js](http://leafletjs.com/) is a javascript library for generating interactive maps with customisable overlays and map tiles.
 [R-leaflet](https://rstudio.github.io/leaflet/) packages are available.
-        - [Mapbox](https://www.mapbox.com), a provider of mapping tile sets, have a number of resources to help you use leaflet.
+        - <a name="mapbox"></a>[Mapbox](https://www.mapbox.com), a provider of mapping tile sets, have a number of resources to help you use leaflet.

 - ## Frontend
-    - [Vega](https://vega.github.io/) is a declaritive tool for generating interactive visualisations in the browser.
+    - <a name="vega"></a>[Vega](https://vega.github.io/) is a declaritive tool for generating interactive visualisations in the browser.
     - [Vega-Lite](https://vega.github.io/vega-lite/) is also available as a higher level interface.

     - [ggvis](http://ggvis.rstudio.com/) is a R package for generating vega visualisations.